thoun/kingoftokyo/README.md

-make heart animations go to position/sr tokens or healed players with healing ray make a tutorial add english rules in wiki advanced option in RT to skip timer phases
+make heart animations go to position/sr tokens or healed players with healing ray make a tutorial add english rules in wiki